jedazard/PRIMsrc/README.md

 at each iteration of the peeling sequence (inner loop of the PRSP algorithm).
 This enables the graphical display of results of profiling curves for model selection/tuning, peeling trajectories, covariate traces and survival distributions (see companion papers Dazard et al., 2014, 2015, 2016 for details).

-The package `PRIMsrc` offers a number of options for the number of replications of the fitting procedure to be perfomed: \eqn{B}; the type of \eqn{K}-fold cross-validation desired: (replicated)-averaged or-combined; as well as the peeling and cross-validation critera for model selection/tuning, and a few more parameters for the PRSP algorithm.
+The package `PRIMsrc` offers a number of options for the number of replications of the fitting procedure to be perfomed: _B_; the type of _K_-fold cross-validation desired: (replicated)-averaged or-combined; as well as the peeling and cross-validation critera for model selection/tuning, and a few more parameters for the PRSP algorithm.
 The package takes advantage of the R packages `parallel` and `snow`, which allows users to create a parallel backend within an R session, enabling access to a cluster of compute cores and/or nodes on a local and/or remote machine(s) with either.